Learning and memory

-Good memory skills are important, but good study skills involve much more than being able to recite your notes verbatim.
+Good study skills involve more than being able to recite your notes verbatim.
+These memory techniques will help you retain and build on your knowledge.

 - Practice testing - cementing knowledge by self testing in various ways